 Assessment of Current Buyer Behavior in Market

-According to the Association of Internet Trade Industries, Russian FMCG on-line retail shopping has a huge growth potential considering the large-cale investments of the leading food retailers, IT companies. and banks into this market segment.
+According to the Association of Internet Trade Industries, Russian FMCG online retail shopping has a huge growth potential considering the large-scale investments of the leading food retailers, IT companies. and banks into this market segment.

 The broader availability of 5G mobile internet will take customer experience in e-Commerce to a new level.
 Its speed, combined with low latency, will allow for all-new VR/AR applications that will significantly change the shopping experience.
 Instead of investing in retails space, innovative retailers will provide VR solutions that completely personalize the customer experience for shoppers.

-Overall growth of the e-Commerce market in Russia is also conditioned by the relatively high level of the internet penetration in Russia (94.4 million people use internet in Russia), and the availability of affordable smartphones.
+The overall growth of the e-Commerce market in Russia is also conditioned by the relatively high level of internet penetration in Russia (94.4 million people use the internet in Russia), and the availability of affordable smartphones.

 Cross-border e-Commerce used to be the top trend in Russia’s online retail market until 2018, comprising more than one-third of total e-Commerce sales, according to the yStats.com report.
 This growth has been driven in large part by Chinese companies – most notably Alibaba’s B2C marketplace Aliexpress.ru – but key western players including Amazon, ASOS, Next and YOOX are also well represented.

-As Russian online shoppers are price-sensitive, and make more than 50% of their online purchases using product discounts and special offers, they became more selective in 2019 and 2020 when in 2019 due to the lobbying of the domestic retail companies the tax-free threshold for personal use products was lowered first to 1000 EUR, then to 500 EUR, and finally to 200 EUR for each single purchase.
-The customs fee for these purchases came up to 30 per cent than was reduced to 15 per cent.
+As Russian online shoppers are price-sensitive and make more than 50% of their online purchases using product discounts and special offers, they became more selective in 2019 and 2020 when in 2019 due to the lobbying of the domestic retail companies the tax-free threshold for personal use products was lowered first to 1000 EUR, then to 500 EUR, and finally to 200 EUR for every single purchase.
+The customs fee for these purchases came up to 30 percent then was reduced to 15 percent.
 The overall share of products purchased through the cross-border e-Commerce channels decreased from 23% in 2018 to 16% in 2019 with a tendency to decrease further throughout 2020.

-Now the Russian government is setting out a strategy to make e-Commerce in general more popular among the Russian shoppers and has tasked the Ministry of Finance and the Ministry of Communications to develop the legislative framework and implement innovative logistical solutions to tackle this issue.
+Now the Russian government is setting out a strategy to make e-Commerce, more popular among the Russian shoppers and has tasked the Ministry of Finance and the Ministry of Communications to develop the legislative framework and implement innovative logistical solutions to tackle this issue.

-The following resources can be recommended as an additional support and source of information:
+The following resources can be recommended as additional support and source of information:

 • Association of Internet Trade Industries